brian-p-ray/text-captcha/README.md

 ## Todo
-- Refactor to allow more usage of textCaptcha more than once per page.
 - Add more math methods (subtraction).
-- Add more to readme
+- Expand readme
+- Add ability to choose where in the form to place the captcha fields (container option)